Frequently asked questions

 Yes.
 These should be stored on the data storage connected to the compute nodes you are using. e.g. for cosma6, use /cosma6/data/

-If initial conditions are small, they may be better stored in your home space.
+If initial conditions are small and only used by a small number of nodes at a time, they may be better stored in your home space.

 How do I run an embarrassingly parallel job?